dPrep - Course Summary & Exam Preparation

 • LG 3: Use Git/GitHub for versioning files and collaboration on privately-shared and publicly-available (open science) GitHub repositories [application; 30% of points]

-• Be prepared to work with Git Bash (e.g., git checkout, git merge, git add, etc.)
+• Be prepared to work with Git Bash (e.g., git checkout, git merge, git add, git status, git log, git branch, etc.)

 • download git repository, unzip, do your commits, zip again and submit as a zipfile